zlz-studio/zlz-studio.github.io/features/NormalMap/index.md

 ### Parameters

 - **Normal Pass Mode :** Two modes are available
-1. Forward Only : Affects lighting only, making light and shadows look more natural and detailed
-2. Full : Affects both lighting and surface depth, making the surface look more detailed and have more depth
 - **Normal Strength :** Controls the intensity of the Normal Map and how strongly it affects the surface details

 ---